econst/ConPan/README.md

 # ConPan: Analyze your Docker container in peace

-ConPan inspect Docker containers and extract their installed packages to analyze them.
+ConPan inspects Docker containers and extracts their installed packages to analyze them.

 ConPan analyzes packages technical lag, vulnerabilities and other type of bugs.
 The output is a four pandas dataframes that contain general information about the analyzed DockerHub image, information about installed packages, how outdated they are, their vulnerabilities and other kind of bugs.